Isle of Skye: Geography

 At 1656 km2, Skye is the second-largest island in Scotland after Lewis and Harris.
 The coastline of Skye is a series of peninsulas and bays radiating out from a centre dominated by the Cuillin hills (Gaelic: An Cuiltheann).
-Malcolm Slesser suggested that its shape "sticks out of the west coast of northern Scotland like a lobster's claw ready to snap at the fish bone of Harris and Lewis" and W. H. Murray, commenting on its irregular coastline, stated, "Skye is 60 miles [100 km] long, but what might be its breadth is beyond the ingenuity of man to state".
+Malcolm Slesser suggested that its shape "sticks out of the west coast of northern Scotland like a lobster's claw ready to snap at the fishbone of Harris and Lewis" and W. H. Murray, commenting on its irregular coastline, stated, "Skye is 60 miles [100 km] long, but what might be its breadth is beyond the ingenuity of man to state".

 Martin Martin, a native of the island, reported on it at length in a 1703 publication.
 His geological observations included a note that:

 The Black Cuillin, which are mainly composed of basalt and gabbro, include 12 Munros and provide some of the most dramatic and challenging mountain terrain in Scotland.
 The ascent of Sgùrr a' Ghreadaidh is one of the longest rock climbs in Britain and the Inaccessible Pinnacle is the only peak in Scotland that requires technical climbing skills to reach the summit.
 Nearby Sgùrr Alasdair, meanwhile, is the tallest mountain on any Scottish island.
 These hills make demands of the hill walker that exceed any others found in Scotland and a full traverse of the Cuillin ridge may take 15–20 hours.
 The Red Hills (Gaelic: Am Binnean Dearg) to the east are also known as the Red Cuillin.
 They are mainly composed of granite that has weathered into more rounded hills with many long scree slopes on their flanks.
 The highest point of these hills is Glamaig, one of only two Corbetts on Skye.